 While dental crowns can improve the appearance of your smile, that is not the only thing they are good for.
 If you have teeth that are stained, yellowed, discolored, or uneven, dental crowns can certainly help conceal any discolorations and help your teeth look straight and even again.
 That is not the limit of their value, however.

 Dental crowns can strengthen a tooth that has been damaged or broken, bolstering it.
 Dental crowns can also help restore teeth that have severe tooth decay and will no longer benefit from a conventional filling.
-Dental crowns can also cover a tooth that has had a root canal, preventing it from being permanently lost.
 Lastly, dental crowns can serve as anchors if you ever need to get a dental bridge or dental implants.

 Dental crowns come in several different materials.
 The type of material we recommend to you will greatly depend on where we need to place it.
 If your crown is in a more hidden area of your mouth, such as over a molar, we may recommend a metal crown to you.
 Some common metals that we may use in our office include gold, stainless steel, or alloys.